cfclrk/markdown-xwidget/README.md

 ## See Also

-- [grip-mode][grip-mode]

-  grip-mode makes an API request to GitHub every time re-rendering is needed.
+- [grip-mode][grip-mode] -- Grip-mode makes an API request to GitHub every time re-rendering is needed.
 The benefit is that you get _exactly_ what GitHub would show.
-A potential drawback is that this requires an internet connection, a round-trip to GitHub for every change, and there is very little potential for customizing the HTML.
+This requires an internet connection, a round-trip to GitHub for every change, and there is very little potential for customizing the HTML.

-- [Emacs Application Framework][eaf]

-  EAF extends Emacs to be able to use Python and Javascript functions, which somehow allows it run a browser and other really cool-looking stuff within Emacs.
+- [Emacs Application Framework][eaf] -- EAF extends Emacs to be able to use Python and Javascript functions, which somehow allows it run a browser and other really cool-looking stuff within Emacs.

   I haven't used this personally yet, as it's a much bigger change than just installing an Emacs package.
 But based on the examples, its integration with a browser is way better than what I've experienced with xwidget-webkit.

-- [Centaur Emacs][centaur]

-  Centaur Emacs was the first implementation I found for viewing rendered markdown with xwidget-webkit, and helped me understand how to accomplish that.
+- [Centaur Emacs][centaur] -- Centaur Emacs was the first implementation I found for viewing rendered markdown with xwidget-webkit, and helped me understand how to accomplish that.

 [grip-mode]: https://github.com/seagle0128/grip-mode
 [eaf]: https://github.com/emacs-eaf/emacs-application-framework